rishabh0098/Problems/README.md

 # Problems
-some problems solved in SML
+some interesting problems solved in SML